msbeiti/MachineLearning-ImageClassifier/README.md

 ![Example output](./figures/predict_output.png)

 #### Predict options
-The command above will use default values for all other values than the imageset folder.
+The command above will use default values for all other values than the image_file (the image to predict) and model_file (the saved model to use for prediction).
 See below for how to customize these values.

 ![Predict options](./figures/predict_options.png)